AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 addInts = zipWith intAdd
 ```

 getting from a stream of intervals to a real is a more complicated business.
 It's another coalgebraic construction, but we need to reason a bit more carefully so as to ensure any focus contains our number up to whatever interval approximation we're looking at.
 If the largest our number can be, `big`, is smaller than the top of our left subinterval, `topL`, then we can use 0/`False` as our next bit.
 If the smallest our number can be, `low`, is larger than the bottom of our right subinterval, `botR`, then we can use 1/`True` as our next digit.
-If either of these conditions is not met, then we look at the next step in our interval stream to see if the next one is more specific.
+If either of these conditions is not met, then we look at the next step in our interval stream to see if the next one is sufficiently specific.

 ```haskell
 intsToRealCoalg :: (Interval, [Interval]) -> (Bool, (Interval, [Interval]))